AkashGKrish/Data-Science-Projects/Stock Price Predictor/README.md

 # STOCK PRICE PREDICTOR

-This program uses an artificial RNN LSTM to predict the closing stock price of various corporation. using last 60 days stock price.
+This program uses an artificial RNN LSTM to predict the closing stock price of various corporation, using last 60 days stock price.